GIFT SHOP, FLOWERS, & MAIL

 The Patient Rights and Responsibilities Statements include patient privacy rights.

-Protecting your confidential health information is of utmost importance to the Hospital Board, Administration, and staff of the Pointe Coupee Parish Health Services District № 1.
+Protecting your confidential health information is of utmost importance to the Hospital Board, Administration, and members of the Pointe Coupee Parish Health Services District № 1.

 If you are concerned that we have violated your privacy rights, our privacy policies, or if you disagree with a decision we have made about access to your health information, please contact Pointe Coupee General Hospital's Privacy Officer or send a written complaint to the U.S. Department of Health and Human Services.

 PREVENTING THE SPREAD OF INFECTION